finalnewboutnsi-04-1

 Why We Spend: The Psychology of Money, Emotions, and Habits

 Money is never just about dollars and cents.
 It’s tied to our emotions, habits, and even our identity.
 Why do we treat spending as a stress reliever?
 Why do we avoid budgeting when we know it’s essential?
-Understanding the why behind your money habits is the first step to taking control of them.
+Understanding the why behind your spending money habits is the first step to achieving financial success and taking control of them.

 CLICK HERE TO LISTEN TO THIS BLOG